What is in Water? From Chlorine to Fluoride

 While this has significant health benefits, when these minerals make their way out of the water they can cause chaos, binding themselves together to form ‘scale’.
 These deposits stick to the interior of pipes making it very difficult to remove and causing major clogging in your plumbing.

 As it doesn’t contain any dissolved limestone, soft water is much more acidic and can quickly erode metal, in particular lead pipes.
 Therefore, properties with old plumbing systems should remove any lead pipes, particularly those located in the north or west of the UK where the mains water supplies are typically soft.

-Here at ClearFirst, our expert team specialise in identifying any damage to your drains and rectifying the problem as quickly and efficiently as possible.
+Here at Express Clear, our expert team specialise in identifying any damage to your drains and rectifying the problem as quickly and efficiently as possible.
 We clean and repair blocked or collapsed drains, tailoring our services to each individual problem.

 With no call-out charge, our engineers carry out their duties to a high professional standard at a fast response rate, so you can rest assured knowing that your drains are in safe hands.
 Don’t hesitate to contact our friendly team today for more information or to organise an appointment.